Application of the levy to substances received at a scheduled waste facility

 The occupier of a scheduled waste facility can apply to the EPA for approval of an operational purpose deduction before or after the waste has been used for the operational purpose.

 The application must contain the information required under clause 15 of the Waste Regulation.
-The Application for operational purpose deductions form (PDF 102KB) has all the information needed and applicants are requested to follow this form when claiming a deduction.
+All applications for operational purpose deductions must be submitted through the Waste Resource and Reporting Portal (WARRP).
+If you have any questions email firstname.lastname@example.org

 Applying for a retrospective operational purpose deduction after waste is used

-When an occupier fails to apply to the EPA for pre-approval of an operational purpose deduction the occupier may apply to the EPA for retrospective approval using the Application for operational purpose deductions form (PDF 102KB).
+When an occupier fails to apply to the EPA for pre-approval of an operational purpose deduction the occupier may apply to the EPA for retrospective approval using the Waste Resource and Reporting Portal.